AlphaValue Corporate Services

 Introduction

 Cementir, a global cement player with Italian roots, is the kingpin in white cement (with a 20% market share excluding “off”-white cement).
-Denmark is by far its biggest market (30% of revenues in 2018).
+The company has substantial exposure to the European markets but diversifies with its presence in the Mediterranean, North America and Asia.
 The company strives to develop strong local market share in grey cement and a noteworthy global market share in white cement.

 Like its French peer Vicat, Cementir is a family-driven business that has maintained a solid balance sheet throughout its volatile industrial cycle, with its net debt/EBITDA consistently below 3x.
 It stands unique as it dodged costly acquisitions during the top of the cycle (2007-08) and, ergo, avoided the need for fresh-but-dilutive capital at the bottom of the cycle (2008-09).